ovh/docs/pages/platform/kubernetes-k8s/software-versions-reserved-resources/guide.en-us.md

 **Last updated May 30<sup>th</sup>, 2022.**

-We list here some details on the Control Plane, the plugins (CNI, CRI, CSI...) & software versions we use and the resources we reserve on each Node.
+We list here some details on the Control Panel, the plugins (CNI, CRI, CSI...) & software versions we use and the resources we reserve on each Node.

 ## Kubernetes versions